ryucoder/source-code-maker/README.md

 # Example No.5 :
-If for reason, you wish to access the final source code in raw string format, <br>
+If for any reason, you wish to access the final source code in raw string format, <br>
 just give a call to get_raw_string() method of the SourceCodeMaker class. <br>

 ***** main.py *****